 In banks, Operations used to consist of thousands of people who had to check every single transaction that went through.
 As this became systematized over time, the amount of human intervention required dramatically decreased.
 Now humans don’t need to be involved at all in straight-through processing but will need to intervene if there is a missing piece of information such as missing client instructions.
 People are needed in these cases where judgment or knowledge is required that does not lend itself to auto repair.

 One of the highest-risk system areas in a bank is still overnight batch scheduling.
 Overnight batch scheduling involves processing the day’s data so the system can have a start-of-day position for the next day.
 The various systems involved in this process must perform their tasks in a certain order and if all goes well humans don’t have to get involved, but if a report is not sent in time or some other part of the process is out of sync, a person needs to be alerted so they can investigate the problem whilst trying to preserve the start of day critical path.
 This is a case where human judgment is needed to understand the best of what might be a set of undesirable options that limit the business impact in different ways.

 In cases like this, there needs to be a system that can quickly alert the relevant people and allow them to confirm that the correct action has been taken.
 Service orchestration coordinates various automated tasks into an automatic end-to-end workflow, but it doesn’t address the areas where people are required to take actions that it is not yet possible to automate.
 Tooling for the human side as well as the technical side will reduce friction and reduce the amount of human effort required and the likelihood or human error causing problems.

-Cutover is a human and technology orchestration platform that orchestrates humans & technology @ pace.
+Cutover is a work orchestration and observability platform that helps you to orchestrate humans & technology at pace.